Terrorist Content Online

 [This email address is only intended for communications under Regulation (EU) 2021/784.
 No other queries will be answered.]

-Which rules apply to indirect hosting service providers?
+Which rules apply to hosting service providers that are indirectly affected?

 Reporting obligations

-1. the number of access requests issued by competent authorities regarding content stored by hosting service providers pursuant to Article 6 of the Terrorist Content Online Regulation (as per Article 21(1)(c)) in a given calendar year and
+1. the number of access requests issued by competent authorities regarding content stored pursuant to Article 6 of the Regulation (as per Article 21(1)(c)) in a given calendar year; and

-2. the number of complaint procedures initiated and actions taken by the hosting service providers pursuant to Article 10 of the Regulation (as per Article 21(1)(d)) in a given calendar year.
+2. the number of complaint procedures initiated and actions taken pursuant to Article 10 (as per Article 21(1)(d)) in a given calendar year.

 What is a complaint mechanism within the meaning of Article 10 of the Terrorist Content Online Regulation?